alexandreffaria/AutostockUtils/README.md

 # AutoStock Utils 🤖
 ## what it do?
-This badboi makes images(midjourney) and the csv metadata(gpt), so you can sell images forever.
-Of course robotos are not very smart yet, so you gonna have to do some qc.
+This badboi makes images(midjourney) and the CSV metadata(gpt), so you can sell images forever.
+Of course, robotos are not very smart yet, so you gonna have to do some qc.
 But that's basically it.

 ## why it do?
-Of course you could always sell stock images on the internet.
-But now Adobe Stock is accepting AI generated images, and you can be the most prolific stock photographer in the planet.
+Of course, you could always sell stock images on the internet.
+But now Adobe Stock is accepting AI-generated images, and you can be the most prolific stock photographer on the planet.

 ## how we do?